AbiMatthews-Gordon/WebDriverIO-Assignment/README.md

 ## Cross Browser Testing

-All tests are run in Chrome by default, but they can be configured to run in other browsers such as Firefox.
+All tests are run in Chrome and firefox by default, but they can be configured to run in either browser only.
 Here's how to do it:

 * Open the ***wdio.conf.js file***.
 * Go to line 52 - the capabilities section
-* Comment line 59 that has "browserName: 'chrome'," and
-* Uncomment line 60 that has "browserName: 'firefox',"
+* Comment the entire object containing the browser you do not want to test on
 * Save the file and execute it once more for it to run in the Firefox browser.

 Do this interchangeably for preferred browser.